 The home is typically inspected for a purchaser after the offer to purchase is accepted, however, sellers as well as home owners reaching their 1-year home warranty often choose to have an inspection completed.
 A purchaser should have an opportunity to have the home professionally inspected to determine if any major defects or deficiencies exist that may affect the decision to complete the purchase.
 There may be reasons you, as a home owner, would want the home inspected.
 As a seller, before you put your property on the market, you could highly benefit from an inspection by learning about any potential purchaser concerns.
 If not selling your home, however, approaching an expiring home warranty, you may want the home inspected, so you can plan and prioritize repairs or maintenance.
 There are over 2,000 different points of observation during a home inspection.
 The inspector will take the time during the home inspection to address and explain these observations.
 The inspector will also offer suggestions and tips for correcting any defects or deficiencies and provide advice regarding proper maintenance of the home.
 The inspection provides the information you need to make informed decisions regarding purchase of, selling or just repairing and maintaining the home.

-The inspection fees are determined by square footage, age, number of furnaces and other factors.
+The inspection fees are determined by square footage, age and other factors.
 Please call and a quote can be immediately prepared for your inspection.

 Please plan a minimum of 3 hours for an inspection.
 Larger homes will require additional time.
 Please keep this in mind when scheduling with the owner or realtor.